How long does it take to get a credit score?

 How long does it take for your credit score to update?

 However, there are quick ways you can check your credit score.
-For example, when you enroll in Chase Credit Journey®, a free online tool, you can receive your free VantageScore® 3.0 credit score that refreshes every week if you check weekly and every month if you check infrequently.
-You can receive these refreshes automatically without it hurting your credit score.
+For example, when you enroll in Chase Credit Journey®, a free online tool, you can see your free VantageScore® 3.0 credit score that refreshes every week if you check weekly and every month if you check infrequently.
+You can see your updated score automatically without it hurting your credit score.

 Your first credit score won't automatically be the highest.
 However, once you've established a credit score, you can improve it over time.
 You can do this by: